DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-06-10-school-preparing-to-use-an-approved-training-provider-fip.md

 The journey works as follows;
 1. On signing in, the user selects the cohort they want to manage
 2. Assuming they have already [chosen the programme they want to do for this cohort](/manage-training/school-choosing-an-induction-programme/), they are presented with a list of tasks to perform
-3. The first task of *choose your induction programme* is already marked as **done**.
+3. The first task of *choose your induction programme* is already marked as <strong class="govuk-tag govuk-tag--blue">done</strong>.
 The user is presented with information on this page on the decision they made, and what their options are if they want to change that decision.
-4. If second task of *sign up with a training provider* has the status of **to do** the following page gives instruction on how they can do this, along with advice on who they may need to talk to in their school network.
-If the task has the status of **done** the following page plays back who their training provider is and also a link to [report if your school has been signed up incorrectly](/manage-training/notify-school-been-recruited-by-provider/).
+4. If second task of *sign up with a training provider* has the status of <strong class="govuk-tag govuk-tag--grey">to do</strong> the following page gives instruction on how they can do this, along with advice on who they may need to talk to in their school network.
+If the task has the status of <strong class="govuk-tag govuk-tag--blue">done</strong> the following page plays back who their training provider is and also a link to [report if your school has been signed up incorrectly](/manage-training/notify-school-been-recruited-by-provider/).
 5. The third task of *Add early career teachers and mentors* currently just provides the user with details on what information they need to gather when this functionality is finally released (~ July 2021)